10up/restricted-site-access/readme.txt

 = 6.1.0 =
 * Correct a PHP notice when running PHP >= 7.1.
 * Refactor logic for checking ip address is in masked ip range.
+* Add PHPUnit tests validating the ip_in_mask functionality.

 = 6.0.2 =
 * Add a 'restrict_site_access_ip_match' action which fires when an ip match occurs.
 Enables adding session_start() to the IP check, ensuring Varnish type cache will not cache the request.